shravaninindra/ASPIRE/README.md

 # ASPIRE
 # Google Form Automation Script for Data Logging

-This repository contains a Google Apps Script project that  automates the handling of form submissions for various categories.
+This repository contains three Google Apps Scripts that automates the handling of form submissions for various categories.
+Firstly relevant databases, users with necessary permissions and tables are created to store the details.
 When a user submits a response through the Google Form, the script extracts relevant data and appends it to the appropriate sheet in a Google Spreadsheet based on the type of submission.
-These records are then
+These records are then taken and entered into the respective tables on cloud using CloudSQL for further processing.

-## Features

-- Handles multiple form response categories
-- Appends data to different Google Sheets tabs
-- Supports extensive form structures like Publications, Events, Awards, Spin-offs, etc.

 ---